baibhavMandall/Components/Guide.md

 - about - helps to add the description of the card

+- ratings - helps to add the rating in the card

+- customImage - helps to add the image

 - customCardStyle - helps to add the style of the card dynamically

 - customImageStyle - helps to add the style into the image of the card